 When you think of Costco, you probably don’t immediately think of tires — but maybe you should!

 That’s because the warehouse club chain delivers members an exceptional tire-buying experience at its Costco Tire Centers across the country.

 And the service doesn’t stop after the sale.
 Costco Tire Center has some great deals on maintenance, warranties and anything else you could need after you leave the parking lot.

 When it’s time to buy new tires, there’s no lack of places you could go — from warehouse clubs to online tire merchants to discount tire shops to independent retailers and more.

-But only one consistently delivers the best shopping experience and price when it comes to purchase, installation and lifetime service.
+But only one consistently delivers the best shopping experience when it comes to purchase, installation and lifetime service.